-This truly is the BEST beef jerky recipe!
-It’s full of awesome savory flavors, includes no added sweeteners, and it’s irresistibly delicious!
+This beef jerky recipe is full of awesome savory flavors, it includes no added sweeteners, and it’s irresistibly delicious!

 - 2 pounds flank steak (or eye or round or top round steak)

 - 2 tablespoons worcestershire sauce